conda/actions/read-yaml/README.md

     path: https://raw.githubusercontent.com/owner/repo/ref/path/to/yaml.yml

     # [optional]
-    # the keys to the valye to extract
+    # the keys to the value to extract
     key: foo.bar.2.baz

 # if key provided get the value itself